samplemaker/freefem_matlab_octave_plot/README.md

 ## Notes on MEX Compilation

-Octave:<br>
+Octave/Linux:<br>
-In Octave seek to the folder `./ffmatlib/` and invoke the two commands
+In Octave under a Linux system with gcc as compiler go into the folder `./ffmatlib/` and invoke the following two commands:

 `mkoctfile --mex -Wall  ffplottri2grid.c`
 `mkoctfile --mex -Wall  fftet2gridfast.c`

-Windows:<br>
+Matlab/Windows:<br>
-Under Windows with Microsoft Visual Studio invoke
+In Matlab under a Windows system with Microsoft Visual Studio as compiler invoke:

 `mex  ffplottri2grid.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`
 `mex  fftet2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`

-If your build fails with Microsoft Visual Studio 10 ensure to enable C99-standart or you can try to change the file name into *.cpp, forcing MVSD to use a C++ compiler.
+Note: If your build fails with Microsoft Visual Studio 10 ensure to enable the C99-standard or you can try to change the file name into *.cpp, forcing MVSD to use a C++ compiler.

 ## Notes on Hardware Acceleration